offsoc/onionplan/docs/1 - Proposals/Usability/Discovery/Address-Translation.md

 These logs may however be monitored for other purposes, such as to discover domains and services.
-With some additional conventions, CT Logs can be used to stablish links between traditional domain names and Onion Service addresses.
+With some additional conventions, CT Logs can be used to establish links between traditional domain names and Onion Service addresses.

 [Certificate Transparency]: https://certificate.transparency.dev/